kopach/CalibreWeblibraryDownloader/README.md

 ## Usage

+1. Edit [libraryStorage](https://github.com/kopach/CalibreWeblibraryDownloader/blob/master/CalibreWeblibraryDownloader.py#L483) variable.
+Pass path to the directory, where books should be saved to.

-Just run the script and pass either an adress in the format of ip:port, or a file with lots of adresses (one per line).
+2. Just run the script and pass either an adress in the format of ip:port, or a file with lots of adresses (one per line).

 ## Note